yiyangdd01/new-joiner-guide/PR-CR-ATTENTION.md

 ## Doc

-- Is doc sync with code if they are relate?
+- Is doc sync with code if they are related?

 ## Comment

-- Your comment should be respetc and friendly.
+- Your comment should be respect and friendly.
-- Explan fully, give the reason of your comment and leave some good pratices if you can.
+- Explain fully, give the reason for your comment and leave some good practices if you can.
-- Encourage developer simplify code and leave the key or orientation of problem.
+- Encourage developer to simplify code and leave the key or orientation of the problem.
-- You can think him is right if you agree with developer`s explanation and the PR is not bad to base code.
+- You can think him is right if you agree with the developer`s explanation and the PR is not bad to base code.
-- you can communicate with developer friendly if you do`nt agree his solutions, but with good comment.
+- you can communicate with developer friendly if you don't agree with his solutions, but with good comment.

 ## Good Thing

-Code review is not only find error. if the developer`s produce is good, dont save your praise.
+Code review is not only found error. if the developer`s produce is good, don't save your praise.

 - LGTM
 - Other praise words